High on Hampi

 Ranganatha temple

-Closing in this section with me jumping across stairs of Narasimha temple.
+Closing this section with me jumping the steps of Narasimha temple.

 ANEGONDI VILLAGE

-Anegundi (or Anegondi), previously called Kishkindha, is a village older than Hampi and situated on the northern bank of Tungabhadra River
+Anegundi (or Anegondi), formerly Kishkindha, is older than Hampi.
+It sits on the northern bank of the Tungabhadra.

 Shri Ranganatha Swami temple